dxos/cli/packages/cli/README.md

 If those outputs are different, make sure to remove old versions of `wire`.
 Remove old CLI and extensions, installed globally.

-Starting v1.0.0-beta.30, `dx uninstall` and `dx upgrade` commands are available.
+For that purpose `dx uninstall` and `dx upgrade` commands are available.

 To remove CLI and all extensions: